karlorz/full-stack-fastapi-template/infra/README.md

 pulumi up
 ```

-Check on the web UI the diagnostics, you might need to subscribe to an Ubuntu license and run it again.

 After it, create a new terminal so that any commands you run don't use the same environment variables, for example, communicating with Kubernetes using `kubectl`.

 ### Pulumi Outputs